Opinion

 9

-Robert about 13 years ago
+Robert over 13 years ago

 Please note that the 2200 C number quoted above should be 2200 F (1204 C).
 However oxidation of the cladding can occur as low as 800 C (1470 F) sufficient to produce some hydrogen, given enough time.
 Therefore, the hydrogen explosions do not necessarily equate to very high temperatures in the reactor or an indication that melting occurred.
 Please correct the units of temperature quotation above.